 “With Drift’s automation features, we’ve been able to increase the conversion rate of our site visitors by 36%,” Robertson says.

-Interestingly, at the time we prepared this case study roundup, Leadpages didn’t appear to be using chatbots on their comparison page.
+Interestingly, at the time we prepared this case study roundup, Leadpages didn’t appear to be using chatbots on their comparison page, which has been reworked to feature in-depth comparison reports.

 6. Perfecto Mobile: Increased website conversion rate by 230%